bing tracking image

 where to install REDARC Tow Pro Elite on 2023 Jeep Wrangler 4xe

 Once you've decided where you want to put the control knob, you'll need to find a good place to install the main unit.
 Your only restriction is the 3' cable connecting the main unit and the control knob.
 Securely mount the box using screws, double-sided tape, or zip-ties (not included).
-A mounting kit (RE67FR - sold separately) is also available for the Tow-Pro Liberty.
+A mounting kit (RE67FR - sold separately) is also available for the Tow-Pro Elite.
 Do not attach the module to wiring or cables that can shift as you drive!

 Redarc Tow Pro Elite Adapter, Wiring Harness